Windows Antivirus

 3. Click Advanced.

-5. Update your settings with the information that your network administrator provided in your System Preferences app, which will pop up.
+5. Update your settings with the necessary information that was provided to you.

 Windows